janosimas/notes/C++/vscode/vscode.md

   Using the [CMake](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension it will setup the building environment for you.

 ## MSBuild
-  MSBuild is a different thing, you may have to do some tweaking when building bigger projects but here is the basics:
+  MSBuild is a different thing, you may have to do some tweaking when building bigger projects but here are the basics:

 ```json
 {